danields966/qt_experiments/README-old-versions.md

 # qt-experiments

+For Windows XP and older Linux versions a better option is Qt 5.6

-## Qt 5.6.4 static build instructions for Linux:
+## Qt 5.6 static build instructions for Linux:

 ### Ubuntu 16.04